 One of the most important considerations is locating the blockage and where it occurs in your drainage system.
 If your blockage occurs outside the boundaries of your property then it is the water company’s responsibility to clear the drain, so you can simply call them to resolve it.
 However, if the blockage seems to be occurring inside the boundaries of your property then the responsibility is yours to fix.

-How to prevent a blocked drain becoming blocked?
+How to prevent a blocked drain from becoming blocked?

-- Wipe plates, saucepans, utensils and cutlery with kitchen roll before disposing of them in the bin which can blot up a lot of liquids which could block the drain.
+- Wipe plates, saucepans, utensils, and cutlery with kitchen roll before disposing of them in the bin which can blot up a lot of liquids that could block the drain.

 As well as these measures, you can also purchase outside drain covers.
-These covers can be purchased quite cheaply from most hardware shops and can prevent a great deal of leaves, mud and other debris from falling down the drain.
+These covers can be purchased quite cheaply from most hardware shops and can prevent a lot of leaves, mud, and other debris from falling down the drain.